appchoose/multi-label-classification/README.md

 We use custom metrics for multilabel classification as keras default metrics are not suitable for this classification problem.

-*I really think this is important since it now feels a bit like flying blind without having per class metrics on multi class classification.*
+*"I really think this is important since it now feels a bit like flying blind without having per class metrics on multi class classification."*

 ```python
 from appchoose.metrics import fmeasure, recall, precision